isc-projects/kea/doc/sphinx/arm/stats.rst

 for a list of statistics-oriented commands.

 Statistics can be used by external tools to monitor Kea.
 One example of such a tool is Stork.
-See :ref:`stork` for details how to use it to retrieve statistics periodically (and use other data sources) to get better insight into Kea health and operational status.
+See :ref:`stork` for details on how to use it to retrieve statistics periodically (and use other data sources) to get better insight into Kea health and operational status.

 .. _stats-lifecycle: